mailslurp/mailslurp-client/README.md

 # MailSlurp Javascript Client

 Create real email addresses on demand.
 Send and receive emails and attachments from code and tests using Javascript or Typescript.
+Use real phone numbers to process inbound TXT messages.

-[MailSlurp](https://www.mailslurp.com) is an email [API](https://docs.mailslurp.com/js/) service that lets you create real email addresses in code.
+[MailSlurp](https://www.mailslurp.com) is an email and SMS [API](https://docs.mailslurp.com/js/) service that lets you create real email addresses in code.
 You can then send and receive emails and attachments in Javascript applications and tests.
+You can also [create phone numbers](/) and fetch inbound SMS.

 MailSlurp is free for personal use but requires an [API KEY](https://app.mailslurp.com).
 Please see the [getting started guide](https://www.mailslurp.com/guides/getting-started/) for an introduction on key MailSlurp concepts or continue reading.

 <br/>